staging-951d-madcitymultimedia/postman-docs/src/pages/docs/getting-started/importing-and-exporting/importing-data.md

 You can import collections, API definitions, and other data files so you can work with them in Postman.

 To import your data into Postman, select **Import** in the sidebar.
 You can import your data from files, folders, cURL commands, raw text, or URLs.
-You can also import data from other sources such as code repositories, API gateways, and application performance management tools.
+You can also import data from other sources such as code repositories, API gateways, API clients, and application performance management tools.

 ![Import data into Postman](https://assets.postman.com/postman-docs/v10/import-export-import-ui-v10-20.jpg)